 Worried about someone's mental health

-- Changes in behaviour may mean an individual is developing a mental illness.
-These changes might be sudden, or develop over time.
+- Changes in behaviour may mean your relative is developing a mental illness.
+These changes might be sudden.
+Or they may develop over time.

-- You can try to help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).
+- You can try to help your relative by encouraging them to get help from a doctor like a GP.

 - They may not want to see a doctor.
 You can try to ask for help yourself.